California has an extended producer responsibility law for paint recycling – Click here for more info on the PaintCare program.

 Mon-Fri, 7:30am-3:30pm – latex paint only

 Products should be in their original containers with original labels.
-5 gallon containers maximum and a maximum of 20 gallons per trip.
+5 gallon containers maximum and a maximum of 20 gallons per trip (unless otherwise noted).
 Please call ahead to ensure the site has enough storage space to accommodate your paint.
 If you have large volumes of paint, PaintCare has pick-up options.

 Solidified latex paint may be dropped off at one of the above sites or disposed in the regular trash.
 Empty and dry paint cans and buckets should be recycled in your curbside recycling cart.